naroop/popl-python-parser/README.md

    - `pip install -r requirements.txt`

 3. Run the program

    - `python3 main.py ./testcases/project_deliverable_<n>_testcase.py`
-   - Replace `<n>` with the deliverable that is being tested.
+      - Replace `<n>` with the deliverable that is being tested
-   - This will print the stringified tree.
+      - This will print the stringified tree
+   - `antlr4-parse python.g4 start -tree -gui ./testcases/project_deliverable_<n>_testcase.py`
+      - Replace `<n>` with the deliverable that is being tested
+      - This will open a GUI with the visualized parse tree

 ---

 ### Additional

-View the GUI parse tree with `antlr4-parse python.g4 start -tree -gui ./testcases/project_deliverable_<n>_testcase.py`

-Rebuild the antlr files with `antlr4 -Dlanguage=Python3 python.g4`
+If needed, rebuild the antlr files with `antlr4 -Dlanguage=Python3 python.g4`